Senior – what we offer

 We’ll start off with a welcome meeting in the bowls hall from 12.00-1.00pm where you’ll get a chance to find out more about playing for the Pirates, complete some paperwork and meet some of the team.

-There will be a further three sessions in January from 12-3pm aimed at teaching rookie skills.
+There will be a further two sessions at the same time and same place in January from 12-3pm aimed at teaching rookie skills.
 You’ll get to see whether you enjoy American Football, and we’ll get to assess your performance and suitability to join the team.

 At the end of this period we’ll invite those participants we see as having potential to return to join us for pre-season training in February and March.